masfuulaji/go-weather/README.md

 ## Contact

-For questions or support, you can reach out to me at your.email@example.com.
+For questions or support, you can reach out to me at masfuulaji@gmail.com.

----

-Feel free to customize the README as needed for your project.
-You can add more sections, such as "Acknowledgments," "Troubleshooting," or "FAQ," based on your specific requirements.
-Once you've made the desired changes, you can copy and paste the content into your GitHub repository's README.md file.